-- 1. Turn the front weight locking bolt counterclockwise and remove it. - 2.
-Remove the front weight. - 3.
-Pull up the handlebar while holding it to contact the front end of the tiller to the ground. - 4.
-Place a suitable container below the engine to catch the used oil, and then remove the engine oil filler cap/dipstick, drain plug, and sealing washer. - 5.
-Allow the used oil to drain completely, and then reinstall the drain plug and sealing washer.
+- 1. Pull up the handlebar while holding it to contact the front end of the tiller to the ground. - 2.
+Place a suitable container below the engine to catch the used oil, and then remove the engine oil filler cap/dipstick, drain plug, and sealing washer. - 3.
+Allow the used oil to drain completely, and then reinstall the drain plug and a new sealing washer.
 Tighten the plug securely.

 Improper disposal of engine oil can be harmful to the environment.
-If you change your own oil, please dispose of the used oil properly.
+If you change oil your own, please dispose of the used oil properly.
 Put it in a sealed container and take it to a recycling center.
 Do not throw it in the trash, pour it on the ground, or pour it down a drain.

-6. With the tiller in a level position (see page 46), fill with the recommended oil to the outer edge of the oil filler hole (see page 50).
+4. With the tiller in a level position (see page 46), fill with the recommended oil to the outer edge of the oil filler hole (see below)